Georgia’s Film Industry: Zombies, Vampires, and Superheroes

 Visitors can eat at Nic & Norman’s, run by producer Greg Nicotero and star Norman Reedus, where there’s a chance of running into members of the cast and crew.

 Marvel Movie Headquarters

 We also toured the amazing Pinewood Studios, which has 18 enormous studios on 700 acres, the second-largest production facility in the world, where many Marvel movies are made.
 We had to sign a confidentiality agreement, so I can’t tell you about the movie they were filming when we were there, but I can say its $1-billion budget is the largest in the history of motion pictures.

 Many other productions were going on at the same time, of course, with lots of set building.
 The studio has its own Home Depot.

 Pinewood Forest, as it is called, is a model of modern urban planning with 1,300 “front doors,” shops, artisan studios, community gardens, dog parks, and a performing arts center.

-We also took a golfcart tour of nearby Peachtree City, a beautiful resort town where "Sweet Home Alabama" and "Joyful Noise" were filmed, and dined at a banquet on Peachtree Lake held by Zac Brown's Southern Ground, and organization which provides camping experiences for kids of all backgrounds and abilities.
+We dined at a banquet on Peachtree Lake held by Zac Brown’s Southern Ground, and organization that provides camping experiences for kids of all backgrounds and abilities.

 The Hollywood of the South